zazaho/SimImg/README.md

 green border around it.

-Note that for reasons of speed, the maximum number of thumbnails that will be show will not exceed about 300.
+Note that for reasons of speed, the maximum number of thumbnails that will be shown will not exceed about 300.

 # Available functions
 ## Thumbnail buttons